 Here are some other tips that help with meal prep:

 Pinterest is your friend – If you know you need to meal plan but you don’t know what to make, I suggest spending some time on Pinterest, there are some great ideas on there.

-Stock your freezer – Some weeks despite our best efforts, we don’t have time to meal prep but for those days I have a freezer stocked with 5 Make Ahead Freezer Smoothie Packs for Busy Mornings and 14 Easy Chicken Marinades for Meal Prep Day.
+- Stock your freezer – Some weeks despite our best efforts, we don’t have time to meal prep but for those days I have a freezer stocked with Smoothie Packs and Marinaded Chicken.

 - Use SIMPLE dependable recipes – Using recipes you know are easy and tasty is a great way to start.
 I’m thinking something as easy as the above (chicken breast with lemon juice, garlic, cayenne, paprika, salt and pepper, followed by boiled rice and sautéed vegetables).